 All the following steps are taken to ensure your son has minimal discomfort during the procedure.

-Before you leave home, give your baby Panadol 0.5mls if he is over 4 weeks old.
-Do not use other medications such as Ibuprofen because these may affect bleeding time.
+Do not use other medications such as Ibuprofen either, as these may affect bleeding time.

 Anesthetic Cream to Numb the Skin

 In our office, your child will have topical anesthetic applied to his penis.
 This is an anesthetic cream that numbs the skin.
 This surface painkiller is the second step we take to minimize discomfort during circumcision.